 I also offer occasional groups and weekend retreats, and I am available for presentations to the community on a variety of topics, such as suicide prevention and mindfulness, an ancient way of centering oneself in the present moment that is known to be effective for many mental health concerns, including addictions, anxiety, depression, and trauma.

-A native of San Antonio, I completed my undergraduate degree at Texas A&M University, where I was a member of the Corps of Cadets, Aggie Band, and Ross Volunteers.
-I then earned a Master of Divinity degree at Duke University and was ordained in The United Methodist Church, where I served several congregations and later joined the staff of a nonprofit HIV/AIDS hospice in Austin.
-Returning to Texas A&M University, I earned a PhD in Counseling Psychology and completed my internship at the University of Utah student counseling center, followed by a postdoctoral fellowship at the Veterans Affairs Hospital in Waco.
-I also have a certificate in addiction studies from the Hazelden Betty Ford Foundation in Minnesota, and I am now a retired United Methodist minister, having reached the denomination's 20 year mark for early retirement.
+A native of San Antonio, I completed my undergraduate degree at Texas A&M University, where I was a member of the Aggie Band and Ross Volunteers.
+I then earned a Master of Divinity degree at Duke University and was ordained in The United Methodist Church, where I served several congregations and was on staff at a nonprofit HIV/AIDS hospice in Austin (my first career).
+Returning to Texas A&M University, I earned a PhD in Counseling Psychology and completed my internship at the University of Utah student counseling center, followed by a postdoctoral fellowship at the Veterans Affairs Hospital in Waco, TX.
+I also have a certificate in addiction studies from the Hazelden Betty Ford Foundation in Minnesota, and I am now a retired United Methodist minister, having reached the denomination's 20 year mark for early retirement, though I actually grew-up in the Episcopal Church and have returned to it.

-After my fellowship at the Waco VA, I joined the staff at the University of Arkansas student counseling center, where I developed and taught an undergraduate mindfulness class and supervised graduate students in training.
-Returning to Texas, I joined the staff at Southwestern University’s student counseling center in Georgetown, TX, while also opening two small, part-time, private practice offices, one in San Antonio and a second office in Georgetown, both for evening and weekend appointments.
+After my postdoctoral fellowship at the Waco VA, I joined the staff at the University of Arkansas student counseling center, where I developed and taught an undergraduate mindfulness class and supervised graduate students in training.
+A family emergency brought me back to Texas, where I joined the staff at Southwestern University’s student counseling center in Georgetown, TX, while also opening two part-time, private practice offices, one in San Antonio and another in Georgetown.

-My private practice grew, and so I took the "leap of faith" into full time private practice, while also starting to see clients in Port Aransas.
-I have since closed both my San Antonio and Georgetown offices, and now only see private clients in Port Aransas or via a HIPAA compliant TeleHealth option, which allows me to meet with people through a secure online video link, provided that they are physically located in the State of Texas, as I am only licensed to practice in Texas.
+My private practice grew, and so I took the "leap of faith" into full-time private practice, while also starting to see clients in Port Aransas, TX, where my family has vacationed since I was a kid.
+I have since closed both my San Antonio and Georgetown offices, and now only see private therapy clients in Port Aransas, while also seeing veterans for VA psychological evaluations, generally in Corpus Christi, TX, or traveling elsewhere throughout the state when needed.

 To Schedule an Initial Complimentary Consultation